-University Health System provides inpatient care for adults and outpatient Behavioral Health services for patients who also receive their primary medical care from a University provider.
+University Health provides inpatient care for adults and outpatient Behavioral Health services for patients who also receive their primary medical care from a University provider.

 Our inpatient psychiatric unit treats adults experiencing acute symptoms.
 We diagnose and treat your acute symptoms in our hospital before referring you to community-based programs for follow-up care.